lucproglangcourse/scalamu/README.md

 # Getting Scalaµ

-We are working on properly syncing Scalaµ from Bintray's jcenter to Maven Central.

-Meanwhile, you can resolve the dependency on Scalaµ by adding these lines to your `build.sbt`.
+To use Scalaµ in your project, add these lines to your `build.sbt`:

     resolvers += "laufer@bintray" at "http://dl.bintray.com/laufer/maven"